Ring Anatomy & Ring Setting Types

 #3 - Open Gallery

-A decorative open gallery design adds a beautiful touch of detail to an engagement ring and can be customized easily.
+A decorative open ring gallery design adds a beautiful touch of detail to an engagement ring and can be customized easily.
 Browse our ring gallery designs.

 #4 - Cathedral Setting